How Canada Made the Moon Landing Possible

 Before this satellite launched, many northern communities had to rely on taped television programs mailed from southern broadcasters.
-Inukitiut for “little brother,” Anik A1 was the world’s first commercial domestic communication satellite in a geostationary orbit.
+Inuktitut for “little brother,” Anik A1 was the world’s first commercial domestic communication satellite in a geostationary orbit.
 Launched for Telesat Canada on November 9, 1972, the Anik’s signal beam covered the whole of the country, providing Canadians coast-to-coast-to-coast with reliable long-distance telephone services and live television broadcasts.
 Makes you wonder how many of these classic Canadian TV shows it relayed?

 Canadarm and Canadarm2

 Its technical name is the not-so-catchy Shuttle Remote Manipulator System, but we know it as Canadarm.
 This robotic innovation, which made its debut on the Space Shuttle Columbia on November 13, 1981, is “truly one of the greatest achievements to came out of the Canadian aerospace program,” says Godwin.
-Developed by Toronto-based SPAR Aerospace Ltd., the 15-metre long workhorse was installed on each Space Shuttle (five were built, one was lost on Columbia) until its last mission on Atlantis on July 21, 2011.
+Developed by Toronto-based SPAR Aerospace Ltd., the 15-metre long workhorse was installed on each Space Shuttle (five were built, one was lost on Challenger) until its last mission on Atlantis on July 21, 2011.
 The second-generation Canadarm2, built by Brampton, Ontario-based MDA, was installed on the International Space Station in 2001.